On-Site and Off-Site Clinical Services

 The SPEAK OUT!® and LOUD Crowd® Parkinson’s program is a two-part therapy approach that strengthens the muscles used for speaking and swallowing by combining individual speech therapy (SPEAK OUT!®) with ongoing group therapy (LOUD Crowd®).

-An afterschool literacy/reading program designed for children who are struggling readers and writers and works to promote increased literacy skills while building social skills and making friends.
+This after school or summer literacy/reading program is designed for children who are struggling readers and writers and promotes increased literacy skills while building social skills and making friends.

 Summer recreation and literacy intervention camp designed to help struggling readers improve reading and writing skills while having fun and playing games.